Olin G. Lathrop

 - Co-inventor of several of the Radianse patents.

 1988 to 1998

-data visualization software and related products and services to
+provided data visualization software and related products and services

-consulting company and was renamed Embed Inc (see above).
-Specific
+transitioned to a consulting company and was renamed Embed Inc (see

 - Custom training and consulting in computer graphics.

 - Created software portability environment for high end graphics

 application to run on different platforms with no source code